 A report released in December detailed police inaction during the violence of the white supremacist rally, with the Charlottesville police chief saying, “Let them fight for a while, it’ll make it easier.”
 The report also detailed an attempt to cover up planning and communications errors by police in Charlottesville.

+The lawsuit, filed with help from the Georgetown University Law Center, names various white supremacists and their organizations.
 “Although these three militia organizations claim that they intended to function as peacekeepers, Virginia law—like that of many states—does not permit private military organizations to operate outside the comprehensive state-law requirements for using organized force or projecting a willingness to do so,” Mary McCord, senior litigator at Georgetown Law’s Institute for Constitutional Advocacy and Protection, said in a statement.

 The militia groups struggled in vain to find legal representation, Yingling said.
 Requests for legal help from the National Rifle Association were rejected.